pefarrell/pefarrell.github.io/index.md

 <p>2025-10-16: I gave a <a href="https://www.ucl.ac.uk/~ucahalk/UCL_Colloquium.html">departmental colloquium at University College London</a>.</p>

 <p>2025-10-13: Welcome to Jens Molge!
-Jens is an MSc student co-supervised with <a href="https://scoop.iwr.uni-heidelberg.de/team/rherzog/">Roland Herzog</a> and <a href="https://scoop.iwr.uni-heidelberg.de/team/gm%C3%BCller/">Georg Müller</a>.
+Jens is an MSc student co-supervised with <a href="https://scoop.iwr.uni-heidelberg.de/team/rherzog/">Roland Herzog</a> and <a href="https://scoop.iwr.uni-heidelberg.de/team/gm%C3%BCller/">Georg Müller</a> at Ruprecht-Karls-Universität Heidelberg.
 Jens is visiting for five months.</p>

 <p>2025-10-08: I gave an invited talk at the <a href="https://martinlicht.github.io/frontiers2025.html">Frontiers in Numerical Methods for Nonlinear Partial Differential Equations</a> workshop in Lausanne, Switzerland.
 The organisers were
   <a href="https://martinlicht.github.io/">Martin Licht</a>,